 The Company's 12% Subordinated Notes ("the Notes") issued pursuant to a January 2010 private placement, resulted in \$595,000 in gross proceeds (of which \$250,000 was from a related party) to the Company and accrue interest at 12% per annum, payable semi-annually on January 29th and July 29th.
 On January 29, 2015, the Company and 12 of the 13 holders of the Notes agreed to extend the maturity date of the Notes for an additional two years to January 29, 2017.
-Effective January 29, 2017, the maturity date of the Notes and the expiration date of the warrants that were issued in conjunction with the 12% Subordinated Notes from the January 2010 private placement offering to accredited investors were extended for an additional two years to January 29, 2019.
-The Notes principal of \$565,000 is payable in full at the amended maturity date of the Notes.
-Should the Board of Directors, on the maturity date, decide that the payment of the principal and any unpaid interest would impair the financial condition or operations of the Company, the Company may then elect a mandatory conversion of the unpaid principal and interest into the Company's common stock at a conversion rate equal to 75% of the average closing price of the Company's common stock over the 20 consecutive trading days preceding December 31, 2018.
-The exercise price of the associated warrants was lowered from \$0.14 to \$0.07 as a part of the warrant modification.
-The warrant expiration extension applied to noteholders who chose to extend the maturity date of the 12% Subordinated Notes for an additional two years and had not already exercised the associated warrants.
-Ten noteholders had the expiration date of their warrants extended to January 29, 2019.
+Effective January 29, 2017, the maturity date of the Notes was extended for an additional two years to January 29, 2019.
+The 980,000 warrants held by ten noteholders expired on January 29, 2019.

+The Company has informed the Note holders that the payment of principal and final interest will be late and is subject to future financing being completed.
+The Notes principal of \$565,000 was payable in full at the amended maturity date of the Notes, and has not been paid.
+The terms of the Notes, state that should the Board of Directors, on any future maturity date, decide that the payment of the principal and any unpaid interest would impair the financial condition or operations of the Company, the Company may then elect a mandatory conversion of the unpaid principal and interest into the Company's common stock at a conversion rate equal to 75% of the average closing price of the Company's common stock over the 20 consecutive trading days preceding December 31, 2018.
+Amortization expense was \$13,326 and \$14,538 at February 28, 2019 and 2018, respectively.
+The unamortized debt discount at February 28, 2019 and 2018 was \$-0- and \$13,326, respectively.